UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 An introduction to digital systems using VHDL and to microcontroller applications using C

 CSD content discussed in lectures and labs and applied for designing projects.
 Similar materials and slides can be found in book chapters and webs all over the Internet.
-NOTE: be aware that materials that are not from this CSD course will contain different symbols, naming conventions and writing styles, and thus, we will rename and adapt them in order to be used in our CSD subject as study materials.
+NOTE: be aware that materials that are not from this CSD course will contain slightly different symbol diagrams, naming conventions and writing styles, and thus, we will rename and adapt them in order to be used in our CSD subject as study materials.

 Chapter I. Combinational circuits